 Part cookbook and part travelogue, In Bibi’s Kitchen by chef Hawa Hassan and the lovely Julia Turshen gives us a regional tour of the African continent through the recipes passed down by everyone’s guardian of culinary tradition and legacy, their bibi (Swahili for “grandmother”).
 These women welcome us into their kitchens and share their stories and family dishes, each of which are rich with spice and history.
-These recipes represent home cooking at its best: approachable without sacrificing an ounce of flavor and convincing us to make plantains and collards mainstays on our grocery lists.
+These recipes represent home cooking at its best: approachable without sacrificing an ounce of flavor and convincing us to make fried plantains and collards mainstays on our grocery lists.

 “This recipe made a liar out of me.
-For years, I’ve been telling people that Ina’s lemon chicken with croutons is the best roast chicken recipe in the world.
+For years, I’ve been telling people that Ina’s lemon garlic chicken with croutons is the best roast chicken recipe in the world.
 But I was wrong.
 This…THIS chicken.
 Oh.
 Em.
 Gee.
 I swoon.” —Kristen Kennedy on the Roast Chicken with Rosemary and Potatoes

 Asking readers to leave their pretentious notions about entertaining—as well as the good china—at the door, blogger Skye McAlpine shares a highly adaptable framework for casual yet memorable Italian-inspired meals focused on seasonal eating, no tablescaping required.
 We found her roast chicken capable of dethroning any other reigning classic in your kitchen and the Sicilian couscous salad with fennel and almonds to be a spectacular weeknight meal.
 And each recipe in the book comes with pairing ideas for other dishes and dessert for those times when you want to turn dinner into an even more special occasion.